Tunis where to eat: The best restaurants and typical dishes

 Le Chargui

-The cuisine of this restaurant is Mediterranean and Tunisian, based on fish.
+The cuisine of this restaurant is Mediterranean and Tunisian, mainly seafood.
 The quality/price ratio is quite good.
-There are outdoor spaces where you can eat your meals, especially an elevated terrace from which you can enjoy a beautiful view of the sea and the neighborhood of Sidi Bou Said.
+There are outdoor spaces to eat, in particular a raised terraced area from which you can enjoy a beautiful view of the sea and the Sidi Bou Said district.
 The service is unpretentious, but the dishes are plentiful.
 Open every day of the week.

 Address: 39 Rue Habib Thameur, Sidi Bou Said 2026 Tunisia